Church of St. Mary Magdalene (Toronto): Music

-St. Mary Magdalene's is particularly well known for excellence in sacred music.
+SMM is known for excellence in sacred music.
 In 1940, Robertson Davies reported in the magazine Saturday Night that there were only two things worth doing in Toronto, seeing the Chinese Collection at the Royal Ontario Museum and listening to St. Mary Magdalene's choirs.
 This owed much to the work of Healey Willan who came to the parish in 1921 and remained as the organist and choirmaster until shortly before his death in 1968.
-Willan composed music for St. Mary Magdalene's liturgies and performance elsewhere that have lasting use and influence.
+Willan composed music for the church’s liturgies and performance elsewhere that have lasting use and influence.
 He was at one time best known internationally as the only composer outside England who was asked for and provided music for the coronation of Queen Elizabeth II in 1953.
 He was also an accomplished organist famous for his improvisational skill.
 He once remarked, "You have a sense of home, absolute completion... doing the work you want to do and the work you feel you can do."

-This legacy of excellence in sacred music is demonstrated by the fact that the musical services of Tenebrae celebrated in Holy Week are the best attended services of the year.
-One distinctive characteristic of the music tradition at SMM is the division of the choir into a "Gallery Choir" which sings polyphonic music from a balcony in the west end of the church and a "Ritual Choir" that specializes in performing Gregorian Chant from choir stalls in the chancel.